 5) Equinox Sports Club New York — Best for Upscale Upper West Side Basketball

 Equinox Sports Club on the Upper West Side is another premium option for people who want basketball inside a full luxury fitness club.
 Equinox lists basketball courts among the location’s major features, alongside an indoor pool, sauna, steam room, rock wall, boxing studio, Pilates, and yoga.
-That makes it more of a premium lifestyle club than a pure basketball facility, but still a strong choice for members who want high-end basketball access in Manhattan.

 Best for: Upper West Side members, luxury fitness users, basketball plus full club amenities.